Coprela/CompareSet/README.md

 ## User authorization

-Before launching the interface the program downloads the list of authorised usernames from `allowed_users.json` stored in the same GitHub repository.
-The file name can be overridden using the `ALLOWED_USERS_FILE` environment variable.
-If the current operating system user is not present in this list the application shows an "Access denied" message and exits.
+Before launching the interface the program **always** downloads the list of authorised usernames from `allowed_users.json` stored in the GitHub repository.
+The file name can be overridden with the `ALLOWED_USERS_FILE` environment variable.
+The application will not start if this file cannot be fetched.
+When the current operating system user is not present in the list the interface displays an "Access denied" message and exits.

 When the variable `ADMIN_MODE` is set to `1` a "Manage users" button appears in the settings dialog.
 This opens a window that loads the current list from the